 Corporate Social Responsibility (C.S.R.)

-"our goal in 2021 is the contribution to society"
+"our goal is the contribution to society"

 Real Estate Glossary

 "a course companion for studying for the real estate"